Mommie Beerest

 "Mommie Beerest" is the seventh episode of the sixteenth season of the American animated television series The Simpsons.
 It first aired on the Fox network in the United States on January 30, 2005.
-The episode was directed by Mark Kirland and written by Michael Price.
+The episode was directed by Mark Kirkland and written by Michael Price.

+In this episode, Marge becomes invested in the success of Moe's Tavern after Homer gets a new mortgage on his house to pay for repairs at Moe's.
+The episode received mixed reviews.